 Spacious classrooms and a well-rounded curriculum make North Shore Early Childhood Center a worthy consideration.

 North Shore Early Childhood Center, Inc. — Roslyn Heights

 Located on the grounds of St. Mary’s School, this nonprofit school is governed by a board of directors who are all volunteers.
 The curriculum focuses on daily guidance, individualized learning experiences, and more.
 Age-appropriate electives include art, science, dance, music, math, music, Spanish, and Mandarin.
 The school operates all year round.

-Primarily a nursery school, this facility does have a program designed specifically for 4-year-olds.
-Daily activities include free play, computer time, storytime, art, music, outdoor and indoor play, drama, science, and more.
+Each month offers different crafts. activities experiments and more based on the month's theme.
+Daily activities include free play, computer time, story time, art, music, outdoor and indoor play, drama, science, and more.
 Morning and afternoon sessions are available three or five days a week.